AISKhalil/CNAtra/README.md

-# CNAtra: An analytical and visualization tool for hierarchical CNA discovery of large-scale and focal copy number alterations in low-coverage cancer genomes
+# CNAtra: An analytical and visualization tool for hierarchical CNA discovery of large-scale and focal copy number alterations in low-coverage cancer genomes (Khalil et. al., BMC Bioinformatics, 2020)

 **CNAtra** is a MATLAB-based tool that accepts BAM/SAM files as input.
 It can handle both single-end and paired-end WGS reads. **CNAtra** pipeline has two modules: 1.
 Read depth calculator that computes, filter and normalized the RD signal,  and 2.
 CNV caller that identifies the copy number alterations at different length scales. **CNAtra** generates many output files providing the detailed characterization of the copy number profile of the input data.
 It saves BED format files of both large-scale copy number variations (LCVs) and focal alterations (FAs) that can be uploaded into UCSC Genome Browser.
 In addition, **CNAtra** incorporates a visual platform that allows manual review of the CNV profile and its accessory information such as the mappability score.